 Australia 310-8 lost to England 314-4 by six wickets

 Marsh was one of two centurions for Australia, who finally found some form with the bat courtesy of moving Aaron Finch (100 off 106) back up to open.
-But, having been 225-1 at the start of the 40th over courtesy of those two tons, finishing 310-8 represented a fairly poor return from the final overs.
-And so it proved, with Roy, Bairstow (79 off 66) and Buttler (54no off 29) again among the runs.
+But having been 225-1 at the start of the 40th over, finishing on 310-8 represented a fairly poor return from the final overs for Australia.
+So it proved, with Roy, Bairstow (79 off 66) and Buttler (54no off 29) in the runs.

 Australia 205 all out lost to England 208-9 by one wicket

-Even still needing 92 runs, with only two wickets remaining, there was an air of inevitability surrounding England's eventual win in Manchester, given both the way the series had gone and the sensational form of Buttler.
-At that stage, the Lancashire batsman was 47 not out but, ably assisted by Rashid (20 off 47) in a 81-run stand, Buttler (110no off 122) was able to blast his way to arguably his finest hundred, if indeed his slowest, for England in a thrilling one-wicket win.
+Even needing 92 runs with only two wickets remaining, there was an air of inevitability surrounding England's eventual win in Manchester, given both the way the series had gone and the sensational form of Buttler.
+At that stage, the Lancashire batsman was 47 not out but, ably assisted by Rashid (20 off 47) in a 81-run stand, Buttler (110no off 122) moved to arguably his finest hundred, if indeed his slowest, for England in a thrilling win.

 Again, as at The Oval, it was a smaller target that gave the home side the most trouble after they bowled out Australia for 205 in a frenetic 34.4-over innings - Buttler beginning his brilliant all-round day with a sharp stumping of Marsh and a superb run-out of Paine.
-In reply, also as at The Oval, Stanlake (3-35) was the one giving the England batsmen headaches with three wickets in a stirring opening spell, reducing the hosts to 27-4.
-In came Buttler......
+In reply, Stanlake was the one giving the England batsmen headaches with three wickets in a stirring opening spell, reducing the hosts to 27-4.
+In came Buttler...